thomassuedbroecker/cloud-native-starter/workshop/02-container.md

 |----|----|
 |![ibm-cloud-pods](images/ibm-cloud-pods.png)    |![ibm-cloud-services](images/ibm-cloud-services.png)|

-_Note:_ In the lab **Using traffic management in Kubernetes with Istio** we will take more detailed to the deployment and service configurations.
+_Note:_ In the lab **Using traffic management in Kubernetes with Istio** we will take more detailed look into the deployment and service yaml configurations.

 ---